apHarmony/jsharmony-cms-host/README.md

    If jsharmony-cms-host doesn't start, ensure the Node.js npm folder is in your system PATH variable.

    See below for additional command line parameters and flags.
-User and password can be specified in the command line.
+Username and password can be specified in the command line.

 4. Add a new Deployment Target, selecting the following options:
    ````